zhuxiao/asvbm/README.md

 Additionally, SVs within seven sub-intervals are benchmarked individually, and metrics for TP_bench, TP_user, FP, FN, Recall, Precision, F1 score, and sequence identity are calculated.
 ## Prerequisites
-SV_STAT depends on the following libraries and tools:
+ASVBM depends on the following libraries and tools:
 * HTSlib (http://www.htslib.org/download/)
 * g++ (v4.7 or higher which supports c++11)
 * gnuplot (v5.4 http://gnuplot.info/download.html)

-The above library and tools should be installed before compiling SV_STAT.
+The above library and tools should be installed before compiling ASVBM.

 ## Download and install ##

-You can "install" SV_STAT in two different ways:
+You can "install" ASVBM in two different ways:
 ### Compilation from Source

-#### Dependencies for SV_STAT
+#### Dependencies for ASVBM
 * Debian / Ubuntu
 ```
 $ sudo apt update  # Ensure the package list is up to date
 $ sudo apt install g++ gnuplot
+$ sudo apt install -y r-base r-base-dev
+# Install the UpSetR package
+$ R
+$ install.packages("UpSetR")
 ```
 HTSlib needs to be installed from source files.